-The probate process that can be somewhat confusing and scary for people, this is a general overview of it.
+Today, I’m going to give you an overview of the probate process.
+This is a process that can be somewhat confusing and scary for people, so I’m here to just kind of give you a general overview of it.
 After somebody dies, the first thing you do is you file the will at probate.
 You have to do this within a certain amount of days of their passing.
 Once you file the will at probate, you also have to notify all the interested people that there is a will.
 The interested people are the heirs at law and the people that are listed in the will, the beneficiaries.
-You send them paperwork, and if they consent to allowance of the will, which means they’re not contesting it, they’re just going to allow it, there is no hearing and the will is just allowed and the estate is opened.
-If there is anybody that contests it, there is a notice of hearing that goes out to everybody and there is a hearing to determine if the will is allowed.
+You send them paperwork, and if they consent to allowance of the will, which means they’re not contesting it, they’re just going to allow it, there is no hearing and the will is just allowed.
+If there is anybody that contests it, there is a notice of hearing that goes out to everybody and there actually is a hearing to determine if the will is allowed.

 Once the will is allowed, the executor or fiduciary goes through the process of gathering assets.
 As they’re gathering assets, they’re also under a time limit to file an inventory with the court.
 The inventory lists for the court all the assets that are in the estate that are known of.
-Over time, they may find more assets, and they just amend the inventory to notify the court of the additional assets.
-Once they’ve gathered the assets, they’ve drafted the inventory paperwork, they submit it to the court.
+Over time, they may find more assets, and they just amend the inventory, notify the court of the additional assets.
+Once they’ve gathered the assets, they’ve drafted the inventory paperwork, they submit that to the court.
 When they submit that to the court, around that time they’re also notifying creditors.
+This is called the motion to notify creditors.
 You can either waive the notice to creditors, or you can provide notice to creditors.
-If you’re not sure of all the debts the decedent has, the person that died, you want to notify creditors.
-The notification is over a four-month period and you have a certain number of times you need to publish it in the local newspaper.
-The creditors have four months to respond and notify the estate of the debt.
+If you’re not sure of all the debts the decedent has, or the person that died, if you’re not sure of all those debts, you want to notify creditors.
+The notification is over a four months period, they have four months to respond, and you have a certain number of times you need to publish it in the local newspaper.

 After all the debts are paid, you need to determine the final distributions that will be going out to all the beneficiaries.
 At this time, you determine all that, then you make a motion for the final distribution, and at the same time you can file a final accounting of the estate.
-The final accounting of the estate lists all the assets of the estate, all the income that’s come into the estate, and it shows the court exactly where it all went.
+The final accounting of the estate lists all the assets of the estate, all the income that’s come into the estate, and it shows the court exactly where it’s all went.
+Has it been distributed, has it paid debts?
 And then at the end of the day, after all the distributions, it should be zero.
-Although this process doesn’t sound like it’s super long, this is a process that can take anywhere from four to six months, up to years depending on the amount of assets, the complexity of the assets, and disagreements among the beneficiaries.
+Although this process doesn’t sound like it’s super long, this is a process that can take anywhere from four to six months, up to years depending on the amount of assets, the complexity of the assets, and just in general sometimes disagreements among the beneficiaries.

-If you know anybody that’s wondering about the probate process, share this video and blog post with them.
-If you would like to discuss this further, you can schedule an appointment with the below link.Schedule a Strategy Session
+If you know anybody that’s wondering about the probate process, share this with them.
+If you have any questions please reach our and schedule a consultation.